ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/My Weak Areas.md

 - The category describes the type of escalation in an escalation plan.
 The category of escalation will prompt the appropriate response or plan.
 - The level indicates the escalation order.
 The first level is the first person the issue would escalate to, and the escalation levels continue sequentially.
 - Each escalation level will have one owner or role.
 The escalation owner is who the project manager (PM) will contact in the event of an escalation.

+### Project Roadmaps

+Project roadmaps are high-level documents that share major progress points.
+A roadmap is highly visual and resembles the format and level of detail present in a press release.